2007 Tennessee Volunteers football team: Louisiana-Lafayette

-Pregame line: Tennessee by 27.5

 Tennessee rolled up it top point total of the season by scoring in creative ways en route to a 59–7 victory over Louisiana-Lafayette.
 Tennessee scored on Defense when DE Antonio Reynolds intercepted a tipped pass and returned it for 70 yards for a touchdown.
 Tennessee scored on special teams when DB Antonio Wardlow returned a blocked punt 20 yards for a touchdown.
 Tennessee also had 3 touchdowns by freshmen late in the game: a 30-yard run by RB Lennon Creer, a touchdown reception by Kenny O'Neal.
 WR Gerald Jones ran for a TD after lining up at QB.
 Running back Arian Foster had 2 scores in the first half.

 Arkansas

-Pregame line: Even

 Tennessee used clock management and stout defensive play to stop Arkansas TB Darren McFadden en route to a 34–13 victory over the Razorbacks.
 McFadden was coming off of a game in which he broke an SEC record for yards rushing in a game vs. South Carolina.
 Tennessee limited him to 117 yards on 22 carries.
 The Vols scored on their first drive of the game which culminated with a 16-yard touchdown pass from Erik Ainge to Austin Rogers.
 Arkansas countered with a field goal after TB Felix Jones put them in good position with a 48-yard kick return into Tennessee territory.

 Vol freshman DB Dennis Rogan countered with a return of his own, 78 yards to the Arkansas 15, setting up a Daniel Lincoln 25-yard field goal to answer the score.
 Tennessee added another field goal from Lincoln and a second touchdown pass in the Second Quarter.
 This time Ainge found WR Josh Briscoe on third and goal from the 14, to score with 10 seconds remaining in the half to push the score to 20–3.

 In the second half, Tennessee forced Arkansas to punt and then Arian Foster gave the Vols a three score lead by racing 59 yards for a touchdown.
 Arkansas would add a Third Quarter field goal by Alex Tejada and a Fourth Quarter touchdown run by TB Michael Smith to close to within 14.
 However, LB Jerod Mayo sealed the game with a 34-yard interception return for a touchdown, and provided the final margin of 34–13.

 SS Eric Berry had his first multi-interception game, picking off a pass at the end of each half.
 Tennessee won the time of possession battle 33:20 to 26:40.
 Foster ended with 13 carried for 88 yards.
 TB Montario Hardesty added 20 carries and 70 yards.
 Mayo led the team with 9 tackles.
 Dan Williams and Xavier Mitchell each had a sack.